2021 Fantasy Football Rankings for Standard Scoring

 I do expect Justin Fields to start for the Bears over Andy Dalton.
 Fields is an exceptional athlete who many pundits believe is no worse than the second-best quarterback in this year’s class.
 If he can indeed usurp the Red Rifle for the Bears’ starting gig, Fields has tremendous upside.
 I have him behind Lawrence, but he is still inside my top 20.
 Mac Jones appears to be New England’s quarterback of the future.
 However, I still expect Cam Newton to open the year as the team’s starter.
 Newton ran for 592 yards and 12 touchdowns last year, but he was an inconsistent passer.
 In an era where teams are slinging it all over the field, Newton averaged just 177 passing yards per game last season.
 It is hard to have much faith in either Patriots quarterback in redraft leagues.

 Najee Harris figures to battle Etienne for top honors among rookie running backs this season.
 The former Alabama star was selected by the Pittsburgh Steelers in this year’s draft.
 Harris is the best bet among rookies to immediately step into the lion’s share of backfield touches.
 The Steelers let incumbent James Conner walk via free agency, so there are plenty of touches there for the taking.
 Harris has a good chance to exceed 15 touches per game right away.
 He is not the fastest runner, but he is strong and should be able to withstand the rigors of pounding the rock in the NFL.
 Volume is king in fantasy football, so Harris should have plenty of value.
-I expect him to be an RB2 in all formats, and he should have a relatively safe weekly floor.
+I expect him to be a borderline RB1 in all formats, and he should have a relatively safe weekly floor.

 There are some other names to keep an eye on outside of Harris and Etienne at the running back position.
 Javonte Williams could very well lead Denver’s backfield when all is said and done this year.
 Williams is elusive and Melvin Gordon is 28 years old and has averaged fewer than four yards per carry in four of his six NFL seasons.
 Granted, one of the two outlier seasons was in 2020, his first with the Broncos.
 But Williams could find his way onto the field more than most rookie running backs.
 Fellow Tar Heel Michael Carter finds himself in a New York Jets backfield that is ripe for the picking.
 The Jets currently have Tevin Coleman, LaMical Perine, and Ty Johnson, but none appear to be the long-term solution at the position.
 Carter’s size may limit his upside, but he should produce solid per-touch numbers.